SatyabrataBhattacharjee/GPT-From-Scratch-Architecture-Fine-Tuning-and-Evaluation/README.md

 - Pretrained assets are immutable
 - Same GPT architecture reused across all weight sources

-This repository is intentionally **transparent, interview-safe, and execution-order explicit**.
+This repository is intentionally **transparent and execution-order explicit**.